arshiahemmat/Crowdfunding_Dapp/README.md

-# Crowdfunding_Dapp
+# Crowdfunding Dapp
-This is a crowdfunding app.
-The core of this Dapp is in the language of solidity and is on the Ethereum network.
-This Dapp is connected to your Metamsk account with the help of web3 and payments are through Metamsk.
+This Dapp is on the Ethereum platform.
+The core of the program is written in solidity.
+The web3 library in JavaScript is used to connect the blockchain kernel to Front-end.
+This app is a decentralized example of a Kickstarter site